Wait for each specified process to complete and return its termination status.

 Syntax wait [n ...]
 Key n A process ID or a job specification

-Each n may be a process ID or a job specification; if a job specification is given, all processes in that job's pipeline are waited for.
+Each n can be a process ID or a job specification; if a job specification is given, all processes in that job's pipeline are waited for.

 If n is not given, all currently active child processes are waited for, and the return status is zero.